Log1x/acf-composer/README.md

 Like the field generator, the example block contains a simple list repeater and is working out of the box.

+#### Block Preview View

+While `$block->preview` is an option for conditionally modifying your block when shown in the editor, you may also render your block using a seperate view.

+Simply duplicate your existing view prefixing it with `preview-` (e.g. `preview-example.blade.php`).

 ### Generating a Widget

 Creating a sidebar widget using ACF Composer is extremely easy.
 Widgets are automatically loaded and rendered with Blade, as well as registered with `WP_Widget` which is usually rather annoying.